 - Seller locations mean nothing.
 You can choose to have any location displayed, while your billing data is completely different.
 Almost none of the sellers offering marketing gigs are actually from US.

 - Negative reviews don’t actually exist.
 No… seriously.
 Hear us out!
 First off, the buyer leaves a review first!
 The seller reads the review and decides on his course of action.
 He has the upper hand because he’s the one leaving a review last (which is seen as a reply to the buyer, where he can lie his ass off because the buyer can’t reply as well).
 But if the review is negative he can issue a refund, and… guess what?
 The bad review disappears!
 So all those SEO gigs with 500 positive reviews and no negative review are easy to explain all of a sudden.
-Real SEO and traffic, as well as how to buy reddit upvotes, costs a lot more, and yes, we offer all of these on our main page.
+Real SEO and traffic, as well as buying Reddit upvotes from humans, costs a lot more, and yes, we offer all of these on our main page.

 Actually, if you search on Google for “Fiverr scams”, there are 176,000 results.
 Let’s read some of what other people have to say: